MLBazaar/mit-d3m-ta2/README.md

 * `-v, --verbose`: Set logs to INFO level.
 Use it twice to increase verbosity to DEBUG.
 * `-r CSV_PATH`: Store the results in the indicated CSV file instead of printing them on stdout.

-For a full description of the options, execute `ta2-test --help`.
+For a full description of the options, execute `ta2 test --help`.

 ### TA2-TA3 Server Mode